b3ac0ns/SpecterBroker/README.md

 ### Legal Notice

-- ✅ **Authorized Use Only**: Use only on systems you own or have explicit written permission to test
+- ✅ **Authorized Use Only**: Use only on systems you own or have explicit written permission to test.
-- ❌ **Unauthorized Access**: Using this tool without proper authorization may violate:
+- ❌ **Unauthorized Access**: Using this tool without proper authorization may violate the laws of your country.

 ### Ethical Guidelines